But the sheer scale of

 operation— large manufacturing facility adjoining a

-laboratory complex, and all under the control one man.
-The electric light had made him rich man and
+laboratory complex, and all under the control one man. was owned and operated by

 illuminated throughout electric light, the Works could carry